hnryjmes/POODR/README.md

 * polymorphism in OOP: "ability of many different objects to respond to the same message"

 * this can be achieved through duck typing, as well as inheritance/behaviour sharing

+Chapter 6

+* well-designed code is reusable

+* classical inheritance and other kinds of inheritance

+* inheritance is "a mechanism for automatic message delegation"

+* subclasses and superclasses: messages are forwarded from subclass to superclass